Software Engineer Cover Letter: 5 Templates That Pass ATS in 2026 (With AI Tips)

 Frequently Asked Questions About Software Engineer Cover Letters

-No. ATS systems detect copy-paste patterns.
-Each cover letter must mention the specific company, role, and a relevant technical achievement.
-StylingCV’s AI automates this — it generates a unique letter for each job in under 30 seconds.
+No — and this is the most expensive mistake engineers make.
+ATS systems from Workday to Lever detect copy-paste patterns algorithmically and score generic letters lower than no letter at all.
+Each cover letter must mention the specific company name, the exact role title, and at least one relevant technical achievement with numbers.
+StylingCV’s AI automates this entirely — a unique, tailored letter for each job application in under 30 seconds.

 Should I mention salary expectations in my cover letter?